 Health Care Management - Program Description

 Health Care Management is a Bachelor of Technology degree, which includes study in health, business and management.
-Individuals will be prepared to enter public and private service jobs with theoretical and practical skills necessary for a challenging lifelong career in an ever changing technological society.
+Students will be prepared to enter public and private service jobs with theoretical and practical skills necessary for a challenging lifelong career in an ever changing technological society.